These simple upgrades will turn your living room into a movie theater

 I’ve spent a lot of time in front of the TV this year.
-If re-binging seasons of The Great British Bake Off was an art form, I’d be a master.
+If re-bingeing seasons of The Great British Bake Off was an art form, I’d be a master.
 One of the greats.

 That said, my household has made small tweaks to our entertainment center that have vastly improved our weekends of going nowhere.
-Better lighting, external speakers, and cozier accessories have upgraded movie-watching so it’s almost as good as the theatre experience I miss so-so much.
+Better lighting, external speakers, and cozier accessories have upgraded movie watching so it’s almost as good as the theatre experience I miss so, so much.

 Throughout quarantine my life is divided into three main activities: work, sleep, play.
 And post-pandemic, I don’t expect to experience a massive day-to-day change.
-I’ve long-rallied for making your bedroom more zen and workspace more convenient, but now, I’m going to give you my Ted Talk on creating an elevated living room that is indulgent, inviting, and comfortable.
+I’ve long rallied for making your bedroom more zen and workspace more convenient, but now, I’m going to give you my Ted Talk on creating an elevated living room that is indulgent, inviting, and comfortable.

 Speakers